zefuirusu/autk/README.md

 ```
 ## 3. To Contribute
 Feel free to fork.<br>
-Any questions, suggestions please start an issue.<br>
+Any questions or suggestions, start an issue.<br>
 ## 4. Declaration
 1. This repository is still growing and being tested..
 2. Financial Auditors and relevant developers are the target users of this repository.
-3. This repository is built by,with and for Chinese People.
+3. This repository is built by,with and for the auditors.